 You can find real bargains on the Internet, but be sure to read the fine print, so you're not suddenly faced with unexpected charges.

-Should You Have a Car Waiting for You at the Airport?
+Having a Car Waiting for You at the Airport

 You can have a car waiting for you at the airport, but take note of the following: